-Figure 5 shows that a large majority (34 signatory states) fully implement the two instruments in their higher education systems.
-Among the 12 countries which have fully implemented only one of the two tools, all but Turkey have implemented the Diploma Supplement whereas ECTS implementation still lags behind.
+Figure 5 shows that a large majority (36 higher education systems) fully implement the two instruments.
+Among the 11 systems that have fully implemented only one of the two tools, all have implemented the Diploma Supplement whereas ECTS implementation still lags behind.
 Only Cyprus and the former Yugoslav Republic of Macedonia admit to having considerable progress to make in implementing both tools.
 Overall this widespread use indicates that these two instruments have played an important role in embedding aspects of the Bologna reforms and facilitating the understanding of national higher education systems.

-National Qualification Frameworks: moving forward, albeit slightly behind schedule
+National Qualification Frameworks: Moving forward, albeit slightly behind schedule